 Interested in pursuing, or continuing, a career in education while dramatically improving your income?
 The career education ladder provides a method for multiplying your earning potential.
 If you can maintain your cost-of-living at the previous level, you’ll dramatically accelerate your path to financial independence.

 Again – please select the optimal life balance for you.
 You serve no one well by pursuing income at the cost of happiness.
 If you are interested in considering any of the steps, feel free to comment below or reach out to me.
 I’ve worked at each, and enjoy talking through the pluses and minuses.

-In the coming posts in the series, we’ll explore other options for educators looking to grow their income:
+For other options for educators looking to grow their income: